akraino-edge-stack/icn-edge-5g/docs/test_setup.md

     helm install --set provider=pdns --set pdns.apiUrl=http://<ip_address_of_vm_router> --set pdns.apiKey=<api_key: NETSLICING> --set txtOwnerId=<owner_id> --set logLevel=debug --set interval=30s --set policy=sync external-dns ./
 ```
 Note: The above manual steps are not required when using the deploy_provider.sh script.
 Modify the script "deploy_provider.sh" as required for the setup.
+Note: The helm chart for deploying external-dns is available in the Charts folder of this repo.

 ****2.5 Metallb (LoadBalancer):****
 - load-balancer implementation for bare metal Kubernetes clusters.